neondatabase-labs/pgrag/README.md

 make install  # may need sudo
 ```

-Next, download the extensions source, and (if you are building the embedding or reranking extensions) extract the relevant model files:
+Next, download the extensions source, and (if you are building the embedding or reranking extensions with baked-in model data) extract the relevant model files:

 ```bash
 cd lib/bge_small_en_v15 && tar xzf model.onnx.tar.gz && cd ../..